cassidyjames/cassidyjames.github.io/shortlist.md

 ## LEGO

 I maintain a LEGO wishlist via [Brickset](http://brickset.com/sets/wantedby-cassidyjames).
-It&rsquo;s kept up to date, especially around Christmas and my birthday.
+It's kept up to date, especially around Christmas and my birthday.
 As a general rule, duplicates are fine and all Star Wars ships are awesome!

 ## A more traditional wishlist&hellip;

 Check out [amzn.com/w/43YXVLE92YAT](https://amzn.com/w/43YXVLE92YAT) for a more traditional, sprawling wishlist.
 It's generally kept up to date.
-If you&rsquo;re looking there, be sure to check not only the main wish list, but the Funko POP list.
+If you're looking there, be sure to check not only the main wish list, but the Funko POP list.